Is this program right for you?

 A flexible Program

-Complete the program entirely online in self-paced and instructor-led courses.
-Our course schedule allows you to complete the certificate as quickly as four months or take courses at your own pace and complete it anytime within three years.
+Complete this Associate Certificate entirely online in self-paced and instructor-led courses.
+Our course schedule allows you to complete the program as quickly as four (4) months or finish anytime within three (3) years.

 Gain credits towards a Diploma or Degree

-Obtain academic credit towards our diploma or degree in emergency and security management.
+Completion of the Associate Certificate in Emergency Management provides academic credit towards our diploma or degree in Emergency and Security Management.

 This flexible program is open to anyone working or wanting to work for government, public and private organizations serving in emergency management.
 Roles can include Emergency Planner, Emergency Program Coordinator and Business Continuity Planner.